Dominick Dunne's Power, Privilege, and Justice: Comments

 The show started in 2002 and ended with Dunne's death in 2009.
 Several of the episodes had intersected with his career.
 The show had "one of the best true-crime writers" of its time, Dominick Dunne.
-Linda Stasi comments that Dunne reports on the rich and powerful when they kill, and analyses how they are more likely to get away with it, indicating "Dunne nails them - no holds barred."
+Linda Stasi comments that Dunne reports on the rich and powerful when they kill, and analyzes how they are more likely to get away with it, indicating "Dunne nails them - no holds barred."
 Listed in the Encyclopedia of Television Shows 1925-2010, the series is described to present "a look at the dark side of the law" where the rich and famous try to beat the legal system.